namdq2/namdq2.github.io/about.markdown

 permalink: /about/
 ---

-Hello, I’m Dang Quoc Nam — a technology leader with a strong focus on software architecture, distributed systems, and blockchain innovation.
+Hello, I’m Nam Dang — a technology leader with a strong focus on software architecture, distributed systems, and blockchain innovation.

 ### Who I Am
 I’m currently a Technical Lead at VAR META, where I oversee technical architecture and support the growth of engineering teams.